-- Fresh mushrooms may be available in bulk or prepackaged for about the same price per pound.
-Bulk lets you select the amount and size you need. - Fresh mushrooms should feel relatively dry and firm.
-Avoid dark spots. - The stronger the sweet, earthy scent, the more flavorful the mushrooms.
-Closed caps have a more delicate flavor while open caps with gills showing are more robust. - Buy an amount of fresh mushrooms that you can use within a few days. - Canned and dried mushrooms are good options to store for longer times.
+Fresh mushrooms may be available in bulk or prepackaged for about the same price per pound.
+Bulk lets you select the amount and size you need.

+Fresh mushrooms should feel relatively dry and firm.
+Avoid dark spots.

+The stronger the sweet, earthy scent, the more flavorful the mushrooms.
+Closed caps have a more delicate flavor while open caps with gills showing are more robust.

+Buy an amount of fresh mushrooms that you can use within a few days.

+Canned and dried mushrooms are good options to store for longer times.

+Store Well Waste Less

+Store mushrooms in a paper bag in the refrigerator.
+Avoid airtight containers that can collect moisture and cause the mushrooms to spoil faster.

+For best quality use fresh mushrooms within a week.
+Canned mushrooms usually have a 'best by' date on the can.
+Dried mushrooms keep their quality mushrooms is normal.

-Mushrooms are a good source of B vitamins, which help the body produce energy from food
+Nushrooms are a good source of B vitamins, which help the book produce energy from food for up to a year in an airtight container in a cool, dry place.